Dreaming of teeth: the strength you can lose — and regain

 “Teeth come to those who are facing a trial — and have not yet decided whether they are strong enough.”

-Dreams about teeth are among the most common in the world.
+Dreams about teeth are familiar to almost everyone in the world.
 Regardless of culture, age, or life experience — people dream of teeth falling out, crumbling, aching.
-This is not coincidence.
-It is a sign that the tooth as a symbol touches something deeply universal in the human psyche.
+That universality speaks for itself: the tooth as a symbol touches something deeply rooted in the human psyche.

 Teeth are the first tool of engagement with the world.
 A child begins to “bite at the world” literally — and this is their first way of taking, holding, defending.
 Teeth are strength.
 The ability to stand your ground.
 The ability to “take what is yours.”
 Beautiful, healthy teeth are confidence and vitality.

 In historical traditions, losing teeth was connected to a loss of power or position.
 In the Greek tradition, dreams about teeth were read as omens.
-In modern psychology, teeth in dreams are one of the key symbols connected to self-worth, confidence, and fear of loss.
+In modern psychology, teeth in dreams are a key symbol connected to self-worth, confidence, and fear of loss.

 What your specific dream about teeth means depends on the details.
 Reading these lines, you may already sense which of the scenarios described feels closest to yours.